-- A. Concrete sidewalks and stair steps, integral curbs, gutters, driveways and parking areas. - B. Coordination and direction from Civil drawings, notes, requirements, and direction.

-A. Paving: Designed for parking and light duty commercial vehicles.

-- A. Perform work in accordance with ACI 301, requirements of Sections 03100, 03200 and 03300. - B. Obtain cementitious materials from same source throughout.
+- 1.01 SECTION INCLUDES - A. Concrete sidewalks and stair steps, integral curbs, gutters, driveways and parking areas. - 1.02 PERFORMANCE REQUIREMENTS - A. Paving: Designed for parking and light duty commercial vehicles. - 1.03 QUALITY ASSURANCE - A. Perform work in accordance with ACI 301, requirements of Sections 03100, 03200 and 03300. - B. Obtain cementitious materials from same source throughout.